vortex-data/vortex/docs/file_format.rst

    +++

-   The Vortex file format has six sections: data, statistics, schema, layout, and the footer.
-The postscript describes the locating of the schema and layout which in turn describe how to interpret the data and metadata.
+   In practice, the Vortex file format has four top-level sections: IPC messages (data, followed by statistics), schema, layout, and the footer.
+The footer describes the location of the schema and layout, which in turn describe how to interpret the serialized IPC messages.
 The schema describes the logical type.
-The metadata contains information necessary for row filtering.

 .. _included-codecs: